Google

 Shale Formations Containing Predominantly Natural Gas:

-Haynesville Shale - (The subject of this web site).
-Possibly, the richest natural gas field (250 trillion cubic feet or more) in the U.S. .
+Haynesville Shale - Possibly, the richest natural gas field (250 trillion cubic feet or more) in the U.S. .

 Marcellus Shale - This Eastern natural gas field competes with the Haynesville Shale for the no. 1 size spot of shale formations.